phasetr/kindle-linear-algebra-for-newcomers/differentiation.rst

 Representation theory is also important for theory of relativity and relativistic quantum field theory.

-A variational problem is an infinite dimensional version of diffrential theory.
+A variational problem is an infinite dimensional version of differential theory.
 This is important and interesting in both physics and mathematics.

 It is a mathematically and physically famous problem that why soap bubble becomes round.
 This type of problems is called a geometric variational problem.
-See for details.